MithrilJS/mithril.js/docs/auto-redrawing.md

 When [integrating with third party libraries](integration.md), you might find that you need to call asynchronous methods from outside of Mithril's API.

-In order to integrate non-trivial asynchronous code to Mithril's auto-redrawing system, you need to ensure all execution threads call `m.startComputation` / `m.endComputation`.
+In order to integrate non-trivial asynchronous code with Mithril's auto-redrawing system, you need to ensure all execution threads call `m.startComputation` / `m.endComputation`.

 An execution thread is basically any amount of code that runs before other asynchronous threads start to run.

-Integrating multiple execution threads can be done in a two different ways: in a layered fashion or in comprehensive fashion
+Integrating multiple execution threads can be done in two different ways: in a layered fashion or in comprehensive fashion.

 #### Layered integration